April 2018 with 6/19 & 5/20 edits

 Partner selection has been psychologically confused by these distractions:

-There is rampant Feminism, in particular the current, new wave, or third wave feminism, which is founded on and reliant on negativity towards anything having to do with men and/or traditional relationship constructs, which further confuses and undermines the goals and outcomes of selection and commitment (see my feminism/femininity article at this site).
+Feminism, in particular the current, new wave, or third wave feminism, is founded and reliant on negativity towards anything having to do with men and/or traditional relationship constructs, which further confuses and undermines the goals and outcomes of selective selection and mindful, long-term commitment (see my feminism/femininity article at this site).

 On long-term commitment, there is a great saying that goes something like this: Better to read every chapter of a book than just the first few pages of a stack of books.

-Block-quoted below are the partnership-positive statements of my article on Feminism/Femininity as well as a concluding statement composed for this article, for, despite all feminist cries for independence, I have yet to find a single person who does not want or hasn’t attempted a committed relationship at some point in their lives – I believe this is not due to social programming; I believe this is how Man and Woman are evolutionarily wired.
+Block-quoted below are the partnership-positive statements of my article on Feminism/Femininity, as well as a concluding statement composed for this article, for, despite all feminist cries for independence, I have yet to find a single person who does not want or hasn’t attempted a committed relationship at some point in their lives.
+I believe this is not due to social programming; I believe this is how Men and Women are evolutionarily wired.

 Life-long partnership remains the ultimate goal, as it should.